uon-nuget/UoN.VersionInformation/src/UoN.AspNetCore.VersionMiddleware/README.md

 - `app.UseUonVersionInformation(source)`
     - adds a `/version` route to the ASP.Net Core pipeline.
     - expects a valid source accepted by `VersionInformationService`
+    - if `source` is `null` then defaults to using [`UoN.VersionInformation.Providers.AssemblyInformationalVersionProvider`](../UoN.VersionInformation/README.md), which in turn uses `AssemblyInformationalVersion` from the current assembly's metadata.
 - `app.UseUonVersionInformation(path, source)`
     - behaves as above but with a custom route path